 - Whose Line Is It Anyway?:

-- Brad Sherwood asks something like, "You wanna see me turn my hand all blurry?"
+- Brad Sherwood asks "Wanna see my fingers turn blurry?"
 He then makes The Finger, which, yes, gets censored by being blurred.
 Unusual for this show; usually they use a Censor Box.

 - Another episode had Ryan accidentally banging his head, with Drew joking "How many fingers am I holding up?"
 Ryan replies with "How about me?", holding up just the one (censor box'd).